 An 8-week class that meets for 2 to 2 1/2 hours per week and includes a one-day silent retreat.
 A variety of mindfulness practices are taught, including both meditation and more informal everyday practices.
 The course includes audio recordings of guided meditations and handouts.

 MBSR is the most researched of the mindfulness-based interventions, and has been associated with reductions in stress, anxiety, chronic pain, and depression, and improvements in health and feelings of well-being.
 In addition, neurophysiological research has found changes in brain structures and function, indicating improved attention and cognitive ability and reduced reactivity.

 Mindfulness-Based Stress Reduction Intensive, a 5-Day Program, is based on the Mindfulness-Based Stress Reduction Program (MBSR) developed by Jon Kabat-Zinn and is offered for those who may not be able to participate in the traditional 8-week course.
 Same great content in an intensive format.
 The program consists of 4 days of two sessions each plus an all-day retreat.
 Participants learn healthier ways to cope with stress and live with greater ease, joy, and balance in everyday life.
 Guided meditations, instruction, and a journal are provided.

 This adaptation of Mindfulness-Based Stress Reduction focuses specifically on helping individuals who are coping with depression.
 Thoroughly and rigorously researched, it has been found to be as effective as anti-depressant medication in preventing relapse to depressive episodes.

 This is also an 8-week class, meeting for 2 hours per week, that includes handouts and audio recordings of guided meditations.
 A range of mindfulness practices are taught, with an emphasis on the particular issues that individuals with depression experience.
-Learn more about this approach Learn more here.
+Learn more here.

 Falling Awake: Mindfulness for Depression & Anxiety